-Schools such as the British School of Rio de Janeiro combine the IB Diploma with the English national curriculum and IGCSEs, while others blend it with American or Brazilian programmes.
+Schools such as the The British School, Rio de Janeiro combine the IB Diploma with the English national curriculum and IGCSEs, while others blend it with American or Brazilian programmes.
 There are also many Brazilian private schools, which teach in Portuguese.

 Parents are advised to check schools’ accreditation arrangements.
-The Southern Association of Colleges and Schools has 14 accredited schools in Brazil and the Council of International Schools has three.
+The Council of International Schools, a membership community committed to high quality international education, have five member schools in Brazil.
 Many schools belong to the Latin American Heads Conference.

 Education is compulsory for children aged six to 14.
 In the state system, Ensino Fundamental is divided into two stages and followed by three years of Ensino Medio.
 Instruction is in Portuguese and students follow a national curriculum with a broad range of subjects and some regional variations.
 The vestibular entrance exam determines entry to higher education.

 Brazil has faced criticism for failing to raise educational standards among the poor and in deprived regions.
 Following initiatives to address such problems, net enrolment reached 92 per cent of the age group in primary schools and 81 per cent in secondary schools in 2015.